aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Krajewski_2020_ITSC,
-    author = "Krajewski, Robert and Moers, Tobias and Bock, Julian and Vater, Lennart and Eckstein, Lutz", title = "The rounD Dataset: A Drone Dataset of Road User Trajectories at Roundabouts in Germany", booktitle = "ITSC",
+    author = "Krajewski, Robert and Moers, Tobias and Bock, Julian and Vater, Lennart and Eckstein, Lutz", title = "The {rounD} Dataset: A Drone Dataset of Road User Trajectories at Roundabouts in {Germany}", booktitle = "ITSC",
     year = "2020"
 }